Aussie Model Tarsha Whitmore Busts Out Of Insanely Sexy Red Bikini

 “You look unbelievably amazing,” another social media user chimed in.

-“Little Tarsha cutie,killing it in the states no doubt take care girl,”one more gushed.
+“Little Tarsha cutie, killing it in the states no doubt take care girl,”one more gushed.

-Recently, The Inquisitr shared that Whitmore showed off her fit physique in another killer outfit — this time lingerie.
+Recently, The Inquisitr shared that Whitmore showed off her fit physique in yet another killer outfit — this time lingerie.
 In the photo, the model’s toned and tanned figure is on full display in a pair of NSFW yellow lingerie.
 On top, Whitmore almost pops out of a yellow bra and offers fans generous views of cleavage in the barely-there ensemble.
 The bottoms are equally as sexy with floss-like sides that show off her hip bones as well as her toned stems.
-In the caption of the photo, she tags where she got the NSFW set and also offers fans a promo code to go along with it.
+In the caption of the photo, she tags where she got the set and also offers fans a promo code to go along with it.

 Needless to say, the post earned her rave reviews as usual.